Monorhyme: Examples

-There is also a monorhyme sung and cited by Willy Wonka in the 1973 film Willy Wonka and the Chocolate Factory during the dark tunnel scene with all words rhyming with "owing".
+There is also a monorhyme sung by Willy Wonka in the 1973 film Willy Wonka and the Chocolate Factory, during the dark tunnel scene, with all lines ending with words rhyming with "owing".

+The song "I'm Going Out of My Mind Trying to Get Into Yours" by British post punk band Half Man Half Biscuit has a double monorhyme, with each line ending with a rhyme for "yours" and an internal rhyme for "mind".
+The song's opening verse goes: